SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/DataProcess/EditObjects/PolygonEdit.md

 　　Edit operation includes: group, union, Xor, erase, donut, Object Split, Ungroup, etc.

-### Group
+### Combination

-　　Group objects of the same type or multiple types in the current layer as a compound object.
+　　Combine objects in the current layer as a compound object.

 -   It groups objects with the same or different types together to generate a new compound object.
 For line and region layers, objects of the same type can be grouped together.
 For CAD compound layers, different types of objects can be grouped together.